FlyingKaenguru/K3s-on-Raspberry-x64/README.md

 Use the Raspberry Pi Imager to load the Image onto the USB Card
 - https://www.raspberrypi.com/software/
-Also upload your private SSH key to the Pi.
+>**ATTENTION**: Also upload your private SSH key to the Pi.
 In the further course we will connect to the Pis via ssh.
 You can already set this up in the Raspberry Pi imager so you don't have to do this manually for each Pi.
 To do this, open the additional settings using Ctrl-Shift-X.

 These playbooks also assume that you have Ansible installed and ready on your control machine.